Ford Focus RS Insurance Rates

 Wyoming | $1,408 | -$172 | -10.9% |

-Choosing high deductibles could cut rates by as much as $710 a year, whereas increasing liability limits will cost you more.
-Switching from a 50/100 bodily injury protection limit to a 250/500 limit will raise rates by up to $335 extra every 12 months.
+Choosing high deductibles can save as much as $710 annually, whereas increasing liability limits will push rates upward.
+Moving from a 50/100 bodily injury protection limit to a 250/500 limit will cost as much as $335 more per year.
 View Rates by Deductible or Liability Limit

 Model Year | Comprehensive | Collision | Liability | Total Premium |